jun-a/mcp-qwen-cli/README.md

 ## What it does

-This server exposes two tools that interact with Gemini CLI:
+This server exposes three tools that interact with Gemini CLI:

 - `googleSearch`: Asks Gemini to perform a Google search using your query
 - `geminiChat`: Sends prompts directly to Gemini for general conversations
+- `geminiAnalyzeFile`: Analyzes files (images, PDFs, text) using Gemini's multimodal capabilities

 ## Prerequisites